Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - Local Date and Time
 - Analysis of an uploaded PDF and summarization of its content
 - Analysis of uploaded images and description of their content
+- Version 1.1 includes additional features:
-- Version 1.1: Search on the Internet: Bing and Google (+ Reddit).
+  - Search on the Internet: Bing and Google (+ Reddit).
 Added on Dec 2, 2023.
     - The configuration is supported in two alternatives:
       - 1. Using the additional APIM-endpoints https://**tenant**.azure-api.net/**bing** and/or https://**tenant**.azure-api.net/**google**
       - 2. Using the direct Bing and Google endpoints with own **api-key** values stored in the web part settings (less secure).

-- Version 1.1: Image generation from the prompt text.
+  - Image generation from the prompt text.
 This option supports Dalle 3.
 Added on Dec 5, 2023.

     - The configuration is supported in three alternatives:
       - 1. Using the additional APIM-endpoint https://**tenant**.azure-api.net/openai/**dalle**
       - 2. Using the Azure OpenAI endpoint https://**tenant**.openai.azure.com/openai/deployments/dalle3/images/generations?api-version=2023-12-01-preview with **api-key** stored in the web part settings (less secure).
         - The model Dalle3 is available for the deployment in Swedish Central zone (as of December 2023).
       - 3. Using the Native OpenAI endpoint https://**api.openai.com**/v1/images/generations with **api-key** stored in the web part settings (less secure).

-- Version 1.1: The option to use voice input to prompt text is available.
+  - The option to use voice input to prompt text is available.
 Added on Dec 8, 2023.

+- Version 1.2 released on Dec 23, 2023.
+It includes the optional support for:
+  - Data encryption for all storage types.
+    - SharePoint list
+    - Database
+    - Local Storage
+    - Seamless support of the Chat Sharing option for all storage types

-- [Beta 1.2](../../releases/tag/Beta1.2).
-Dec 13, 2023: Added the optional support for GPT-4 Vision APIM endpoint (/openai4/vision).
+  - GPT-4 Vision APIM endpoint (/openai4/vision).

-- [Beta 1.2](../../releases/tag/Beta1.2).
-Dec 16, 2023: Added the optional support for /tts APIM endpoint (/openainative/tts) and Native OpenAI text-to-speech model for AI-generated texts.

-- [Beta 1.2](../../releases/tag/Beta1.2).
-Dec 18, 2023: Added the optional support for Web Speech API (window.speechSynthesis) to provide voice outputs to AI-generated texts when OpenAI text-to-speech model is not available.
-  - OpenAI text-to-speech model automatically handles text that contains mixed languages.
+  - Speech synthesis to read out AI-generated texts by default
     - The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.
+This default option is used when Native OpenAI text-to-speech model is not available.
     - Azure OpenAI does not yet have support for text-to-speech models (as of Dec 2023).

-- [Beta 1.2](../../releases/tag/Beta1.2).
-Dec 19, 2023: Added the optional support for AES data encryption for all storage types
-  - SharePoint list
-  - Database
-  - Local Storage.
+  - /tts APIM endpoint (/openainative/tts) and Native OpenAI text-to-speech model for AI-generated texts.
+    - In case of using Native OpenAI endpoints - direct URL or APIM-based operation - the native text-to-speech model automatically handles text that contains mixed languages.

 ### Full-Scale Setup

 ![Data access diagram](docs/data-access-diagram.png "Data access diagram")